YonghaoChen511/DenoHOG/README.md

 # DenoHOG
-The source code of paper "Denoising High-Order Graph Clustering" If you have used the code, please cite our paper.
+The source code of paper "Denoising High-Order Graph Clustering".
+If you have used the code, please cite our paper.

 @INPROCEEDINGS{10598001,